-Life can be rough sometimes.
-Your love life is a mess, everything in your apartment keeps breaking, and your boss just told you that she needs an attitude adjustment from you immediately.
+You just got ghosted by your significant other of two years, your fridge broke on an 80-degree day, and your boss just told you that she needs an attitude adjustment from you immediately.
 Some weeks can be great, but other weeks dissolve into complete dumpster fires.
-And when sh*t hits the fan, we need those comfort food spots that always have our back.
+And when sh*t hits the fan, you need those comfort food spots that are always there for you, even if that’s just because they’re restaurants with set hours.
 Whether you’re looking for a greasy burger, a big plate of spaghetti, or a dessert to cry in, these are the LA spots where you need to be after a bad week.

 Cafe Birdie might be relatively new, but this Highland Park comfort food spot is where we want to be most after sh*t hits the fan.
 The place feels like your rich aunt’s house in the country, with a menu full of everything from pork cheek ragu to Moroccan fried chicken.
 Need a few stiff drinks?
 There’s a hidden bar in the back called Good Housekeeping that will dull the pain of your week.

 Your girlfriend of three years told you on Tuesday she needs some space for a while.
 Head right to Roscoe’s - the legendary chicken and waffles joint and LA’s ground zero for not giving a f*ck.
-The original Hollywood location has been around for over 40 years, and its bare-bones, diner interior is the kind of place you’re just as likely to spot an A-list celebrity as you will all your other single friends.
+The original Hollywood location has been around for over 40 years, and its diner-y interior is the kind of place you’re just as likely to spot an A-list celebrity as you are all your other single friends.

 A part of your car you never knew even existed broke on Wednesday, and $850 later you’re suddenly not as financially comfortable as you were two days ago.
 While there are plenty of places to grab a good burger in this town, our choice for when life is at its most dire is Pie ’n Burger.
 The Pasadena classic has one of the best meat sandwiches in Los Angeles, and its throwback Americana feel is just the kind of escapism you need.

 That cute guy from Tinder you were totally into just dropped the not-looking-for-a-relationship bomb, and you’re officially 100% done with men.
-Done, done, done.
-Head directly to Magnolia and stick your face right into that famous banana pudding.
+Go directly to Magnolia and stick your face right into that famous banana pudding.
 Is this the best dessert in the universe?
 We say yes.
 And at $5.50 a pop, you’re definitely grabbing a few for when you’re hiding in your bed later.

-Sawtelle Blvd. is pretty much the epicenter of comfort food, but for our money, nothing beats a voyage to Mizu 212 for some shabu shabu, AKA cooking your meats and vegetables inside a steaming pot at your table.
-If you’re looking for some good food that won’t make you feel terrible, this cozy little spot is where you go.
-Tips: sweatpants are encouraged and whatever you do, order the special sauce on everything.
+Sawtelle Blvd. is pretty much the epicenter of comfort food, but for our money, nothing beats a voyage to Mizu 212 for some shabu shabu.
+If you’re looking for comfort food that won’t make you feel terrible, this little spot is where you go.
+Order the special sauce on everything.

 When in doubt, a plate of meat will always make life a little better.
-Maple Block hasn’t been open all that long, but this Culver City spot has quickly risen the ranks to become of our favorite BBQ in the city.
-The brisket is the move here, but if you want to go full-steam into childhood nostalgia, grab an order of those pimiento cheese sandwiches served on white bread.
-Save room for the cobblr though - after this week, you deserve it.
+Maple Block hasn’t been open all that long, but this Culver City spot has quickly risen the ranks to become some of our favorite BBQ in the city.
+The brisket is the move, but also consider the pimiento cheese sandwiches.
+And save room for the cobbler.